Soojin-Lee0819/Computational-Artwork/March23/README.md

 5) Win the Game: Complete all five levels, then you win the game! (all the lights on the board will blink 3 times to congratulate you and restart the game)

 ## Schematic
-The build of the final schematic is below:
+The build of the schematic for this project is below:

 ![alt-text](Images/lightgameshcematic.jpg)

-## Final Picture
+## Final Product
-The build of the final breadboard is below:

 ![alt-text](Images/cleangame1.jpg)